novialim/liri-node-app-inquirer/README.md

 Run any commands you have run in the past: `node liri do-what-it-says`

-All commands are logged to the `random.txt` file.
+All commands are logged to the `log.txt` file.

 ## Built With